TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 make dev.databases.stop # Stops all databases

 # The content of the databases will be by default saved in dev/databases.
-# If you want to drop the databases' content:
+# If you want to erase the databases' content:
-make dev.databases.drop
+make dev.databases.erase
 ```

 #### CockroachDB

 CockroachDB is a distributed SQL database that we use in the identity server.

-You can use it using the `make dev.databases.{start,stop,drop}` method, or use `make dev.cockroach.{start,stop,drop}` to only manipulate Cockroach.
+You can use it using the `make dev.databases.{start,stop,erase}` method, or use `make dev.cockroach.{start,stop,erase}` to only manipulate Cockroach.

 #### Redis

 Redis is an in-memory data store that we use as a database for "hot" data.

-You can use it using the `make dev.databases.{start,stop,drop}` method, or use `make dev.redis.{start,stop,drop}` to only manipulate Redis.
+You can use it using the `make dev.databases.{start,stop,erase}` method, or use `make dev.redis.{start,stop,erase}` to only manipulate Redis.

 ### Getting started with development of The Things Network Stack